 Enter any Korean BBQ restaurant and the strong aroma of meat will surround you.
 Korean BBQ restaurants are popular in Los Angeles because you can get all the meat you can want for only $25.
 Nowadays restaurants serve everything from whole steaks to marinated pork belly, but some of the classics are bulgogi and kalbi.

 What is kalbi?
 It is flanken style short ribs that are marinated in soy sauce, sugar, and other aromatics.
 The marinade is what makes the beef so tender and delicious.
 After much trial and error, I created this recipe for what I consider a pretty darn good kalbi marinade.

 Whenever I prepare carne asada tacos, I double caramelize the meat, so I applied the same technique to these kalbi tacos.
 Grilling the ribs is the first step to caramelizing the outside.
 Chopping the meat and cooking it once more on the stovetop caramelizes every piece of meat, resulting in incredibly flavorful kalbi.

 Now you can’t just have Korean meat and a corn tortilla and call it a day.
 Since it’s a fusion dish, complete the taco with kimchi and Asian pear slaw and gochujang aioli.
 Kimchi is fermented cabbage that is served as a side dish for every Korean meal (yes, literally every Korean meal).
 Gochujang is a chili paste that can be found in most Asian markets.
-Drizzle the sauce on the finished tacos and bite in!

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.